matthew-kearney/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      Tokens are used for authentification and allowes to you store token in local storage.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      Have a good authentification in place with secure login and password.

 - [ ] Describe how web servers work.

+      The main fuction of a web server is to store, process, and deliever all web pages to a user when calling it.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      .post that adds data to server and renders the same info to UI .get calls api to render to app
+      .put allows you to edit state in server
+      .deleted allows you to delete state so it doesnt render

 ## Project Set Up